What Causes Lung Cancer?

 Petroleum starts to get dicey when it’s burned for energy and, then, releases high amounts of toxic gases, such as carbon dioxide.
 Prolonged inhalation or exposure to petroleum products has been associated with lung disease and cancers.

-If you’re concerned you’ve been exposed to any of these carcinogens, visit your doctor as soon as possible for early screening and diagnosis.
+If you have early symptoms of lung cancer and have been exposed to any of these carcinogens, visit your doctor as soon as possible for early screening and diagnosis.
 Screenings are imaging and blood tests that doctors administer to detect the presence of lung cancer or other illnesses.
 The earlier anything is detected, the more treatment options there are.